weibocom/motan-php/README.md

 ## Motan server

 We use Weibo-Mesh to support a PHP Server, Weibo-Mesh is a local agent writen in Golang.
 But not only a agent, Wei-Mesh take the ability as service governance.
-You can give take an example at [motan-example](https://github.com/motan-ecosystem/motan-examples/tree/master/weibo-mesh)
+There is an example at [motan-example](https://github.com/motan-ecosystem/motan-examples/tree/master/weibo-mesh)

 **_As a CGI agent to php-fpm_**